uniba-swt/LetSynchronise/README.md

 # LetSynchronise
-Interactive simulator for LET systems
+Interactive simulator for scheduling the tasks of a LET system.